nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/JS_FUNCTION_BASICS.md

 	cooked: false,
 }

-// An first array containing the objects to be cooked. const foods = [hamburger, zucchini, chickenBreast, corn, steak];
+// An array that is grouping the objects together. const foods = [hamburger, zucchini, chickenBreast, corn, steak];

 // An empty array that will store the objects after the `grill()` function cooks the food.